CUBRID/cubrid-manual/en/sql/datatype.rst

     select timeltz '03:30:30 pm' + cast(1 as INTEGER) from db_root;
     Invalid time: '03:30:30 pm'.

-Conversion Functions for Timezone types
+Conversion Functions for Timezone Types
 ---------------------------------------

 The following are functions converting a string to a date/time typed value, or date/time typed value to a string; The value can include an information like an offset, a zone and a daylight saving.